 Hiking the Grand Canyon South Rim-to-Rim (down the South Kaibab trail and up the Bright Angel trail) gives you a more holistic experience of the Canyon, allows you to have some solitude in this magical place, and is doable in one day.
 More so, a trip to the Grand Canyon would not be complete without crossing the unstoppable force of nature that carved the giant hole in the ground – the Colorado River.

-When we were planning our trip to the Grand Canyon, we knew we wanted to hike to the bottom of the canyon and cross the Colorado River.
-Due to unexpected changes in our plans, we were unable to get a permit to camp at the bottom of the canyon, so we decided to go all in on this challenging 17 mile day hike.
+When we were planning our trip, we knew we wanted to hike to the bottom of the Grand Canyon and cross the Colorado River.
+Due to unexpected changes in our plans, we couldn’t get a permit to camp at the bottom of the canyon, so we decided to go all in on this challenging 17-mile hike.
 And it was worth every step!

 South Kaibab to Bright Angel Trail vs. Traditional Rim-to-Rim Hike